Eureka !

 Some amateurs are also in relation with professionals astronomers or subscribed to dedicated maillists.
 This is a very efficient method to get an immediate confirmation of a discovery.

 If this is not the case and your object disappeared or is well plotted in some catalogs, you lost your night but in return you gained experience.
 Remember that it exists few amateurs able to find several new celestial objects each year.
-To be the first is a very hard task which requests much rigor and motivation in which professionals are also your concurrents... (professional usually discover them two months before amateurs...).
+To be the first is a very hard task which requests much rigor and motivation in which professionals are also your concurrents... (professionals usually discover new celestial bodies two months before amateurs...).

 3°.
 Send your observation

-If you have successfully passed through all these steps, if your experienced friend call you back and confirmed your suspicions, congratulation, you probably discover something new !
+If you have successfully passed through all these steps, if your experienced friend calls you back and confirms your suspicions, congratulation, you have probably discover something new !

 Without hesitation it is time now to prepare your email and alert in the CBAT with the certitude they will not tell you to clean up your eyepiece or worst you did a mistake...